 Part of the Elmore Five—alongside Amie, Camden, Kate, and Jackson.

-During this season, I’ve been journeying through a career-shift.
-Meanwhile, I've gained additional experience in hospitality and service, working various jobs out of necessity: landscaping; bar-tending; hotel guest services.
-Currently, I work as the Produce & Cheese Manager at Market Street Market in Charlottesville.
+During this season I’ve also been journeying through a career-shift.
+Meanwhile, I've gained additional experience in hospitality and service, working various jobs out of necessity from landscaping to bartending to hotel guest services.
+Currently, I work as the Produce & Cheese Guy at Market Street Market in Charlottesville.

 I remain hopeful of finding a long-term vocational pathway in an institutional context like the University of Virginia, with a nonprofit organization in the Charlottesville area, or as part of a communications/media venture where I can draw upon my experience in broadcasting and my passion for writing.